riceissa/issarice.com/wiki/open-philanthropy-project-non-grant-funding.md

 By "non-grant funding", I mean the funding provided by Open Phil that is not included in their [grants database](http://www.openphilanthropy.org/giving/grants).
-There is some funding, like the [investment to Impossible Foods](http://www.openphilanthropy.org/focus/us-policy/farm-animal-welfare/impossible-foods), that is not a "grant" but is still included in the grants database; I have excluded these.
+There is some funding, like the [investment to Impossible Foods](http://www.openphilanthropy.org/focus/us-policy/farm-animal-welfare/impossible-foods), that is not called a "grant" but is still included in the grants database; I have excluded these.
 As of April 2017 I am not aware of any central location for this information (other than this page).